 This isn’t a problem – it’s to be expected.
 But you should take this into account when you’re calculating how much you think you’ll need for a purchase or even retirement.

-If you enjoyed this post, please like and share it across social media or with your friends!
+If you enjoyed this post about how to cope with inflation, please like and share it across social media or with your friends!
 I’d also love to hear your thoughts and experiences.
 What are your views on inflation?
 Do you think it’s something to be concerned about or do we not need to worry at all?
 Comment your thoughts below.